worldviewer/bc-challenge/README.md

 ### The n-ary Approach

 A common solution is the n-ary tree, which is a binary tree w a variable number of children.
-In this case, I would separate out the node's properties and children into two separate arrays.
+In this case, I would separate out the node's properties and children into two separate parts of the data structure.

 A typical Node would basically look like: